Member States’ Permanent Delegations

 Permanent Delegations to UNESCO play a vital role in communicating the interests of each country as well as promoting UNESCO’s work within their own countries.

-The German Commission for UNESCO was set up on 12 May 1950, before the Federal Republic of Germany joined UNESCO (11 July 1951).
-On 3 October 1990, it became the legal successor to the GDR’s UNESCO Commission.
+The German Commission for UNESCO was founded on 12 May 1950, even before the Federal Republic of Germany joined UNESCO (11 July 1951).
+It is the legal successor to the National Commission of the GDR.